País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9

 Go to Map

-Luang Prabang is steadily establishing itself as a key coffee-producing region, combining tradition, quality, and innovation to support the nation’s economic development.
+Luang Prabang is steadily establishing itself as a key coffee-producing region, combining tradition, quality, and innovation to support Laos’ economic development.

 Luang Prabang has a tropical wet and dry climate, with distinct wet (April to October) and dry (November to March) seasons.
 Average annual rainfall is 1,450 mm.
-The cooler months of December and January bring a pleasant change to the otherwise warm climate.
+The cooler months of December and January bring a pleasant change to the otherwise warm, humid climate.

 The high altitudes are ideal for coffee cultivation.
-Its Arabica has flavours of chestnut, cocoa powder, roasted peanuts, brown sugar, and wheat.
+Luang Prabang Arabica has flavors of chestnut, cocoa powder, roasted peanuts, brown sugar, and wheat.
 Coffee is hand-picked, processed, hulled, graded, and hand-sorted, with ethnic communities such as the Khmu, Hmong, Mien, and Gasak playing a key role in production.

 Efforts are underway to expand coffee cultivation and improve farming practices in Luang Prabang, creating significant economic opportunities.
 These initiatives help preserve the region’s cultural and environmental heritage while boosting Laos’ growing coffee industry.